 - Efficiency and Transparency of the business rates system;

 - Proposals to support Growth in the Scottish economy; and

 - Tackling the issue of Tax Avoidance in order to ensure fairness

 One of the main recommendations is for a three yearly revaluation cycle with a tone date one year before.
 Historically, there has been a five yearly cycle with a tone date two years prior.
-This new revaluation cycle would take effect from 2022 and would help to provide a business rates system which more accurately reflects, upwards and downwards, fluctuations in the non-domestic property market.
+This new revaluation cycle would take effect from 1st April 2023, with the valuation date (The Tone Date) being 1st April 2022.
+It is intended this would help to provide a business rates system which more accurately reflects, upwards and downwards, fluctuations in the non-domestic property market.